artefactual/archivematica-docs/admin-manual/installation-setup/installation/install-ubuntu.rst

    database used by Archivematica.
 Depending on the version of MySQL that is installed, the interfaces that you see may differ slightly.

-   When you are prompted to create a password for the archivematica-mcp-server, you must use ``demo`` as the password during the install process.
-The password can be changed after the installation is complete.
+   You will be prompted to create a password for the database.
+If necessary, the password can be changed after the installation is complete.

    .. literalinclude:: scripts/am-jammy-deb.sh
       :language: bash
-      :lines: 35-37
+      :lines: 34-37

 #.
 Configure the Archivematica components (optional).
 There are a number of
     environment variables that Archivematica recognizes which can be used to